 Corporations are more complicated and expensive to manage because they put your business in a position to earn more money.
-Owners of LLCs would argue that their structure allows them more freedom to grow their businesses through their own efforts, as opposed to attracting investors.
+Owners of LLCs would argue that their structure allows them more freedom to grow their businesses through their own efforts instead of attracting investors.
 Which of those scenarios sounds more appealing to you?
 If you’re looking to turn your business into a nationwide (or even worldwide) sensation, you must first consider which type of corporation you wish to set up: C-corporation or S-corporation.

 How Are C-Corps Different Than S-Corps?

 Establishing an S-corp undoubtedly requires more paperwork than a C-corp.
-In addition to the standard paperwork required for all corporations, S-corps must also fill out an IRS Form 2335 and meet a number of requirements set up by the Internal Revenue Service (IRS).
+In addition to the standard paperwork required for all corporations, S-corps must also fill out an IRS Form 2335 and meet several requirements set up by the Internal Revenue Service (IRS).
 For example, the corporation’s shareholders must be US citizens or residents, and there can be no more than 100 shareholders.

 It’s also clear that the most significant difference between C-corps and S-corps is how shareholders are taxed.
-The following sections will delve further into this difference along with the other main difference, which is ownership structure.
+The following sections will delve further into this difference, along with the other main difference, the ownership structure.

 The only C-corps that escape double taxation are operating at a loss or reinvesting their profits back into the business, rather than distributing dividends to shareholders.
 C-corp shareholders do not pay taxes on wages and salaries, which are considered deductible expenses.
-If the wages are deemed “excessive” by the IRS, however, that money can be considered a taxable dividend.
+However, if the wages are deemed “excessive” by the IRS, that money can be considered a taxable dividend.

 With an S-corp, shareholders only have to pay taxes at their personal income tax rate.
-So, from the perspective of an individual shareholder, an S-corp will allow you to keep more money than a C-corp.
+So, from an individual shareholder’s perspective, an S-corp will allow you to keep more money than a C-corp.

 C-corps are much less restrictive than S-corps when it comes to ownership and expansion.
 There’s no limit to the number of shareholders and classes of shareholders.
 The latter policy makes it possible for venture capitalists and angel investors to hold preferred stock in C-corps.